Cruises From Fort Lauderdale

-With 9 cruise lines, 261 unique cruise itineraries, and over 580 sailings, Fort Lauderdale offers more cruises than any other US port.
-Cruises from Ft.
-Lauderdale are offered year round to The Bahamas, all of the Caribbean, the Panama Canal, South America, Asia, and several ports of call in Europe.
-Below are just a few of the highlighted cruises from Fort Lauderdale.
+With 10 cruise lines, over 260 unique itineraries, and more than 580 cruises from Fort Lauderdale, Port Everglades offers more cruises than any other US port.
+Fort Lauderdale is Southern Florida’s gateway to the rest of the World.
+Cruises from Fort Lauderdale are offered year round to the Bahamas, all of the Caribbean, the Panama Canal, South America, Asia, and several ports of call in Europe.

 These ships are identical and have some of the most amazing cabins at sea.
 An example is the AquaTheater Suites – 2 bedroom Suites with a huge balcony – overlook the AquaTheater and the Sea.